Canada has an interesting history with its national flags.

 It should be noted that in the latter part of the Second World War, Canadian military units were to use the Ensign when serving alongside other nations.

-In 1957, this official, but semi-national flag, was slightly modified, notably with a simplified Irish harp, and the leaves were changed from green to red.
+In 1957, this official Ensign, but still only semi-national flag, was slightly modified, notably with a simplified Irish harp with the feminine features gone, and the leaves were changed from green to red.

 This, sort of, Canadian national flag remained in use until Canada did get its actual official national flag, the Maple Leaf (after years of heated debate) in 1965.

-It should be noted that the flags of the provinces on Ontario and Manitoba chose at the same time to adopt the Red Ensign with provincial symbol in the fly as their official provincial flags.
+It should be noted that the flags of the provinces of Ontario and Manitoba chose at the same time to adopt the Red Ensign with their respective provincial symbols in the fly as their official provincial flags.

 Canada’s simple red and white maple leaf is now one of the most easily recognized national flags in the world following closely behind the Royal Union flag, and the US Stars and Stripes.